derekfrye/sql-middleware/docs/Benchmarks.md

 ## Bulk insert benchmark flow (`benches/database_benchmark.rs`)
 The insert-oriented groups follow the same high-level pattern:
-1. Lazily create and cache a `ConfigAndPool` plus any supporting state (embedded Postgres, on-disk SQLite file, etc.).
+1. Lazily create and cache a `ConfigAndPool` plus any supporting state (external Postgres, on-disk SQLite file, etc.).
 2. Generate a deterministic batch of `INSERT` statements with synthetic payloads.
 3. For each timed iteration: drop/recreate the `test` table, borrow a concrete connection from the pool, execute the entire batch inside one transaction, and accumulate the elapsed time.

-Because the timed section delegates directly to the backend driver (rusqlite, tokio-postgres, libsql), the results mostly reflect the engine’s raw insert throughput along with driver transaction cost.
+Because the timed section delegates directly to the backend driver (rusqlite, tokio-postgres), the results mostly reflect the engine’s raw insert throughput along with driver transaction cost.
 Middleware code is involved only in connection acquisition and dispatch.

 ### SQLite (`src/benchmark/sqlite.rs`)
 - Uses a shared on-disk database (`benchmark_sqlite_global.db`) that is created once per benchmark run and removed during cleanup.